imshakib/Why_Bayesian_priors_are_important/README.md

 # Why_Bayesian_priors_are_important
- This is a toy problem to show why our choices of Bayesian prior distributions and sample size is important in our knowledge of model response surface.
+ This is a toy problem to show why our choices of Bayesian prior distributions and sample size are important in our knowledge of model response surface.
 To run this code in R, the following packages are required:

  "shiny", "TruncatedDistributions", and "plot3D"